scribal-io/lanyon-jh-test/_posts/2021-09-17-epic-apple-pt2.md

 Combined with settlements that Apple announced recently with small US app developers and with regulators in Japan and South Korea, the net effect is a significant loosening up of Apple’s iOS commission structure.
 Courts and regulators in two countries (so far) have indicated that Apple is in their field of vision: something Apple will have to take into account as the App Store continues to evolve.

 Epic has already appealed its case and a number of prominent iOS developers have indicated they are not satisfied with the measures announced by Apple.
-Nevertheless, these changes amount to the opening offer in a negotiation between the world’s most valuable company and the developers (many of whom are big businesses in their own right).
+Nevertheless, these changes amount to the opening offer in a negotiation between the world’s most valuable company and the developer community.